 Other women-focused banks include Sovereign Bank, which has made it clear it supports the unique financial needs of women-owned businesses by establishing the Specialty Banking Group.
 According to the bank’s website, this division is dedicated to thoroughly analyzing the business plans, competition and objectives of clients, helping these women-owned businesses develop long-term financial strategies to meet their goals.

 Sovereign also supports women’s business organizations, sponsoring those that help advance women in business, such as the Women’s Bar Association of Massachusetts, the Center for Women & Enterprise and the Massachusetts Women’s Political Caucus.

 Citibank also stands out as a bank that recognizes the importance of women’s needs in banking.
 Citi developed Women & Co. to encourage dialogue around women and money, and provide resources for women-specific financial issues.
 Essentially a women’s personal finance blog, Women & Co. has been around for over a decade, curating timely and objective financial information and news as it relates to women specifically.

-When it comes to financial issues, it may be more difficult for women to get the assistance they need — but that’s not to say it doesn’t exist.
-Like every other challenge women face, it’s up to us to seek out help, take advantage of the resources that exist and empower ourselves to take full control of our financial lives.
+When it comes to financial issues, it might be more difficult for women to get the assistance they need — but that’s not to say it doesn’t exist.
+Like every other challenge women face, it’s necessary to seek out help, take advantage of the resources that exist and empower ourselves to take full control of our financial lives.